 It has long been believed that hormones have a great deal to do with migraines, since the majority of their victims are women.
 The withdrawal of estrogen during a certain phase of a woman's menstrual cycle often precipitates a migraine in women who are prone to them.
 This same estrogen withdrawal may be what prompts migraines during perimenopause in women who have never had them.
 Others find that the frequency of their migraines has diminished.
 No two women are alike, so just cross your fingers that you're a proud member of the migraine-free club.

 Looking for more articles on women's health?
-We've got links on the next page to more reading material you might like.
+We've got links below to more reading material you might like.

 - Booth, Rebecca.
 "Menopause is the Ultimate Sleep Challenge."
 Huffington Post.
 Feb.
 2, 2010.
 (March 26, 2012) http://www.huffingtonpost.com/rebecca-booth/menopause-sleep-menopause_b_443902.html

 - BreastCancer.org.
 "All About Hot Flashes."
 Aug.
 17, 2011.
 (March 26, 2012) http://www.breastcancer.org/tips/menopausal/facing/hot_flashes.jsp

 - Camillo, Patricia A. "What are the risks of central adiposity in women?"
 Medscape.
 Feb.
 3, 2006.
 (March 28, 2012) http://www.medscape.com/viewarticle/520724

 - Carroll, Dana G. "Nonhormonal Therapies for Hot Flashes in Menopause."
 American Family Physician.
 February 2006.
 (March 27, 2012) http://www.aafp.org/afp/2006/0201/p457.html